Call (281) 410-2792 for Experienced & Trustworthy Legal Assistance

 - If there is an unmarried adult child who resides continuously in the Medicaid beneficiary’s homestead for at least one year prior to the beneficiary’s death

-Schedule a no obligation consultation Today
+Schedule a consultation Today

 We have advanced experience with every aspect of estate planning and elder law, especially when dealing with Medicaid-related issues.
 We serve The Woodlands, Spring, Conroe, Montgomery, Houston, Huntsville, and surrounding areas.